hong539/sauce-man/README.md

-# sauce_man
+# sauce-man

+* sauce-man is services which includes:
-* sauce_man is a discord bot to make discord app bertter to:
+    * bot: a discord bot to make discord app bertter to:
         * advanced search features for who want make some records or fix the broken preview from some outside URLs.
         * Fix Links Previews.
+    * api: a FastAPI to interact with bot

 ## To-do-list

 ### working

+* ~/sauce-man$ uv run backend/bot/main.py
+    * ModuleNotFoundError: No module named 'core'
+* ~/sauce-man$ python3 backend/bot/main.py
+    * ModuleNotFoundError: No module named 'discord'

 * refactoring
     * move src/** to backend/**